coveooss/k8s_sg_cleaner/README.md

 # Presentation

-Until you are using Kubernetes 1.14 fix the [following](https://github.com/kubernetes/kubernetes/pull/74311) fix in the aws provider you may leak some security group when service is deleted.
+Until you are using Kubernetes 1.14 with the [following](https://github.com/kubernetes/kubernetes/pull/74311) fix in the aws provider you may leak some security group when service is deleted.

 ## How it works